A Michigan homeowner insurance claim lawyer will help you with your property damage claim after a fire, natural disaster, flood, or other accident.

 It is important to ask if more expensive items, like computers and jewelry, are covered or if you need to buy a separate policy in the event they are stolen.

 Vandalism involves the intentional destruction of a person’s property.
-Many polices provide coverage caused by vandals.
+Many policies provide coverage caused by vandals.

 If the vandals are caught by the police, the judge may require them to repay the insurance company and you for the damage caused to the property.